Learn penetration testing

-Now launch the exploit multi/handler and use Android payload to listen to the clients.
+Now launch the exploit multi/handler and use the Android payload to listen to the clients.

 Terminal: use exploit/multi/handler

-Now set the options for payload, listener IP (LHOST) and listener PORT(LPORT).
-We have used localhost IP, port number 4444 and payload android/meterpreter/reverse_tcp while creating an APK file with MSFvenom.
+Next, set the options for payload, listener IP (LHOST) and listener PORT(LPORT).
+We have used localhost IP, port number 4444 and payload android/meterpreter/reverse_tcp while creating an .apk file with MSFvenom.

-- Download the image file for android x86 code project from the google code projects site. (https://code.google.com/archive/p/android-x86/downloads)
+- Download the image file for the Android x86 code project from the Google Code projects site (https://code.google.com/archive/p/android-x86/downloads)

-- Create a virtual machine using another version 2.6x kernel in VMware workstation.
+- Create a virtual machine using another version 2.6x kernel in the VMware workstation

-Note: Android x86 project can connect it to a local network with Ethernet adapter (VMnet8).
-If you are using another emulator to penetrate the Android device, you can also use CLI android emulator.
+Note: Android x86 project can connect it to a local network with an Ethernet adapter (VMnet8).
+If you are using another emulator to penetrate the Android device, you can also use a CLI Android emulator.

-After setting up the android emulator in VM, we are going to download the file from cloud link which we have created on Kali Linux using cloud website, and we have e-mailed to victim account.
+After setting up the Android emulator in VM, we are going to download the file from cloud link we have created on Kali Linux and emailed to the victim account.

-Download the .apk file and install it with unknown resources allowed on the Android device.
+Download the singed_jar.apk file and install it with “unknown resources allowed” on the Android device.